-Is your business ready to weather the challenges presented by today’s macroeconomic environment?
+Is your business ready to weather the challenges presented by today’s economic environment?
 Assessing your business and operating models can help.

-Today’s unprecedented times are bringing to light shifting macroeconomics, including the geopolitical environment, economics, unemployment and inflation rates — most of which are outside of our control.
-These factors have the potential to challenge the very foundation on which you built your business.
+Most of today’s shifting macroeconomics – including the geopolitical environment and global economic volatility (sometimes marked by spiking unemployment and inflation rates) are outside our control.
+These factors can potentially challenge the very foundation on which you built your business.

 What you can control, however, is how you prepare your business and how you react to these factors.
-With diminished rates of revenue growth and a downturn in the economy, businesses should use this downtime to re-evaluate their business processes and operating models.
+To do that effectively, businesses should reevaluate their business processes and operating models.

 Assessments for Business Transformation

-Assessments can help your business at any time, but especially in preparation for a business transformation or during turbulent times — when your business is likely undergoing a mini-transformation to keep up.
+A business assessment can help your business at any time, especially when preparing for a business transformation or during turbulent times — when your business is likely undergoing a mini-transformation to keep up.